linstarowo/afar/README.md

 ## Afar
-A faster, lighter block caching solution for minecraft
+A faster, lighter chunk caching solution for minecraft
 ### feature
 - Listen and forge data packets at ClientPacketListenr
 - Using key-value database to storge chunk data.
 Faster than traditional IO